sheffler/gnustep-rowcol-layout-examples/README.md

 This project demonstrates some techniques and possible issues when creating layouts completely programmatically.
 I wanted to create a simple window app without using GORM and in the process explored different ways of lining things up in rows and columns.

+The target platform is Linux, with GCD (dispatch) and ARC.  `clang` is the preferred compiler.

 By looking at some example tests, I found `GSHbox` and `GSVbox` which do exactly what I want.
 However, it seems the inclusion of the header files for these classes do not work well with ARC (`-fobjc-arc`).

 I wanted to explore the use of `NSStackView`, but got could not get very far with that.

 When constraints are implemented, I hope to include some examples using those too.
+Also and example with `NSGridView` should be included one day.

 ## Technique